 - Family history of prostate problems in a brother or father

 - Personal medical history of diabetes or heart disease

 - Use of certain medications, such as beta-blockers for high blood pressure

 Schedule a Consultation for BPH Treatment in Charlotte, NC Today!

 In extreme circumstances, the urethra can become blocked, which will cause severe complications if not treated as soon as possible.
-Contact Ashley Tapscott, DO for treatment.
-To visit our urology clinic in Huntersville, NC, call (704) 766-1147 or request an appointment online using our secure form.
+Contact urologic surgeon Dr. Ashley Tapscott for treatment.
+To visit our urology clinic in Huntersville, NC, please call (704) 766-1147 or request an appointment online using our secure form.